frankkuipersgit/order-api/myordersapi/readme.md

 -   **JWT Auth** is used for secure, stateless authentication (all endpoints except `/register` and `/api/login_check` require auth).

--   **Validation** is minimal for the assignment; can be expanded using Symfony's Validator component.

 -   **Swagger/OpenAPI** docs are provided via a static yaml for clarity and frontend dev usability.